Inland Transportation Modalities

 Road Haulage

-Road haulage is a mainstay of inland transport, providing unparalleled flexibility for diverse cargo and distances.
+Road haulage is a mainstay of inland transportation, providing unparalleled flexibility for a diverse range of cargo and distances.
 The road haulage sector caters to varied needs, from articulated lorries capable of hauling heavy loads over long distances to smaller vans ideal for urban deliveries.
 Road haulage’s flexibility allows access to almost any location, making it a vital part of last-mile logistics.
 Road haulage is also cost-effective, particularly for shorter distances, making it a preferred option for many businesses.

 Rail Freight

 Rail freight is essential for moving bulk cargo across long distances, offering inherent efficiency.
-Rail networks allow for the efficient movement of large volumes of goods, reducing the environmental impact compared to road transport.
+Rail networks enable the efficient movement of large volumes of goods, resulting in a reduced environmental impact compared to road transport.
 Different rail wagon types cater to specific needs, such as boxcars for general cargo, hopper wagons for granular materials, and tank wagons for liquids.
-Rail freight offers environmental benefits and cost-effectiveness for long distances, making it a sustainable and economical option for bulk cargo transport.
+Rail freight offers environmental benefits and cost-effectiveness for long-distance transport, making it a sustainable and economical option for bulk cargo.

 Water Freight